jddunn/jddunn.github.io/_posts/projects/tenets.md

 Say you have 8K tokens.
 Three files: A (highly relevant, 6K tokens), B (very relevant, 3K tokens), C (very relevant, 3K tokens).

 Given a token budget, which files should be included full vs summarized?
 This is the knapsack problem with a twist - files can be "packed" in two sizes.
-We use dynamic programming to maximize total relevance score within the token constraint.
+We use dynamic programming to maximize total relevance score within the token constraint and still be algorithmically viable.
 Each file can be included in full (100% tokens, 100% relevance), summarized (~25% tokens, ~60% relevance), or skipped.

 The algorithm builds a table where `dp[i][j]` = "maximum relevance using first i files with j tokens".
 For each file, it picks the best option: skip it, include it full, or include a summary.